 Students majoring in either philosophy or religion studies are well-equipped for positions that call for perceptive and insightful thinking.
-Alumnae have elected to pursue professional and graduate degrees in such fields as ministry, law, counseling and social work.
-Others have opted to pursue employment opportunities in teaching, human resources and work with youth.
+Alumnae/i have elected to pursue professional and graduate degrees in such fields as ministry, law, counseling and social work.
+Others have opted to pursue employment opportunities in teaching, human resources and youth ministry.